Navigating Health Care in the U.S.

 In the event of an emergency, dial 911.

-For most illnesses and injuries, people go to a walk-in clinic, where an appointment is not necessary.
-These clinics are staffed by fully qualified doctors and nurses who treat problems such as sore throats, coughs, cold or flu symptoms; eye, ear, or skin infections; nausea and vomiting; sprains and fractures; urinary problems; and body aches and pains.
+For most illnesses and injuries, people go to an Urgent Care centers, where an appointment is not necessary.
+These clinics are staffed by fully qualified doctors and nurses who treat problems such as sore throats, coughs, cold or flu symptoms; eye, ear, or skin infections; nausea; sprains and fractures; urinary problems; and body pains.
 X-rays and other diagnostic procedures are often done on the premises.
-Walk-in clinics are also known as “urgent care centers,” but they should not be confused with a hospital emergency room.
+Urgent Care centers are also known as “Walk-in Clinics,” but they should not be confused with a hospital emergency room.
+The cost is a $50 copay through the student insurance.

 Hospital Emergency Room